-Card Number is the 16-digit number on your debit card linked to this account.
+Card Number is the 16-digit number on your

 Highmark Blue Cross Blue Shield is an independent licensee of the Blue Cross and Blue Shield Association.

 The Claims Administrator/Insurer complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.